Mastering the yoga lunge pose enhances leg strength, hip flexibility, and mental focus, serving as a cornerstone for more advanced yoga practices.

 Mistake 2: Compressing the low back

-Reaching the arms up before your pelvis is tilted in a neutral position could cause compression and pain in the low back.
+Reaching the arms up before your pelvis is tilted in a neutral position could cause compression and pain in the lower back.

 How to fix it: Engage the core muscles to bring the pelvis forward into neutral alignment.
 Also, shift the hip flexor of the back leg forward to align your hips.